influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/regular-expressions.md

 Flux provides two comparison operators for use with regular expressions.

 #### `=~`
-When the expression on the left **DOES** match the regular expression on the right, this evaluates to `true`.
+When the expression on the left **MATCHES** the regular expression on the right, this evaluates to `true`.

 #### `!~`
-When the expression on the left **DOES NOT** match the regular expression on the right, this evaluates to `true`.
+When the expression on the left **DOES NOT MATCH** the regular expression on the right, this evaluates to `true`.

 ## Regular expressions in Flux
 When using regex matching in your Flux scripts, enclose your regular expressions `//`.